Weigert's elastic stain

 Weigert's elastic stain is a combination of stains used in histology which is useful in identifying elastic fibers.
 Often orcein or a combination of resorcinol and fuchsine are used for staining.
 For counterstaining cell nuclei nuclear fast red or hematoxylin is also used.
-After applying elastic fibers show up blue coloured while cell nuclei gets red or blue.
+After applying, elastic fibers show up blue colored while cell nuclei show as red or blue.